Enrique Martinez Celaya: Awards and honors

 Martínez Celaya was awarded the Brookhaven National Laboratory Fellowship (1986–1988) and was an Interdisciplinary Humanities Fellow and Regents Fellow from the University of California (1992–94).
 He received Los Angeles County Museum of Art's Young Talent Award (1998), the Hirsch Grant (2002), the Rosa Blanca Award from the Cuban Community (2002), and the California Community Foundation Fellowship, Getty Foundation Award (2004).
 He was honored with the Inaugural Colorado Contemporary Arts Collaborative Artist Residency at the CU Art Museum, sponsored by Kent and Vicki Logan (2004), and received the Anderson Ranch Arts Center's International Artist Award (2007).
 In 2020, Martínez Celaya was awarded a Doctor Honoris Causa from Otis College of Art and Design.
 He was invited to give the college's commencement address the same year, and in 2021 joined the Otis College Board of Governors.
 In 2021, Martínez Celaya also became the inaugural fellow of the Robinson Jeffers Tor House Foundation.
 In 2025, Martínez Celaya received the USC Associates Award, the highest honor the University of Southern California faculty bestows for distinguished intellectual and artistic achievement.

 Personal life

+Martínez Celaya spent his early life with his brothers, Carlos and Fernando early life in Cuba, Spain, Puerto Rico, and the United States which were formative to his outlook and work.

+He has maintained a private life outside his work.
+Martínez Celaya has also designed and remodeled homes and studios as part of his artistic practice, including his Bel Air home and his Jefferson Park studio in Los Angeles.

+Martínez Celaya has participated in athletics since childhood.
+In his youth, he competed as an 800-meter runner and practiced taekwondo, and he has continued to train in boxing as an adult.

+Martínez Celaya has maintained friendships and collaborations with figures in the arts, sciences, and academia including Martin Brest, Roald Hoffmann, James Hollis, Leon Golub and J. B. Milliken.

+Curator Klaus Ottmann, who paired Martínez Celaya’s work with paintings by Albert Pinkham Ryder at The Phillips Collection in Washington, D.C., described him as having "an encyclopedic curiosity."
+Collector and philanthropist Jorge Pérez said of him, "He is not static.
+He is always growing."

+Martínez Celaya lives and works in Los Angeles, California.

 Martínez Celaya married Alexandra Williams, the daughter of American journalist Christian Williams, in 1999.
 They have four children together.
 They later divorced in 2015.
-In 2023, Martínez Celaya married the psychiatrist Stacy A. Cohen.
+In 2023, he married the psychiatrist Stacy A. Cohen.
+The couple divorced in 2026.

-Martínez Celaya lives and works in Los Angeles, California.